 Our Board of Directors is responsible for the overall management of the Company.
 The Board of Directors is divided into three classes, designated Class I, Class II and Class III.
 The Board of Directors currently includes two Class I directors, two Class II directors, and one Class III director.
 Members of each class of our Board of Directors are elected to serve for a three-year term.
 The three-year terms of the members of each class are staggered, so that each year the members of a different class are due to be elected at the annual meeting.
-The Class II directors currently are serving a term that is due to expire at the Annual Meeting.
-The Class III director is currently serving a term that is due to expire at our 2017 annual meeting, and the Class I directors are serving a term that is due to expire at the next annual meeting thereafter.
+The Class III director currently is serving a term that is due to expire at the Annual Meeting.
+The Class I directors are currently serving a term that is due to expire at our 2018 annual meeting, and the Class II directors are serving a term that is due to expire at the next annual meeting thereafter.
 The name, age, positions held with the Company, and term of office of each of our directors are shown below.

 Name Age Positions Held Class Director Since

-Joe E. Davis 82 Director I 2000
+Joe E. Davis 83 Director I 2000

-Alan G. Dunn 61 Director II 2004
+Alan G. Dunn 62 Director II 2004

-Alan J. Lane 54 Director III 2004
+Alan J. Lane 55 Director III 2004

-Mark A. LeDoux 62 Director, Chairman of the Board and I 1986
+Mark A. LeDoux 63 Director, Chairman of the Board and Chief Executive Officer I 1986

-Chief Executive Officer

-Lee G. Weldon 77 Director П 1992
+Lee G. Weldon 78 Director II 1992